 While women are woefully under-represented in most tech industries across the US and Western Europe, Romania and Bulgaria have become a pioneer in gender equality.

-The IT sector has a big problem with woman – Romania has the answer
+The IT sector has a big problem – Romania has the answer

 In 2018, Romania ranked second among Eastern European countries with the highest percentage of businesses owned by women.
 Almost 30% of companies in the country have a female owner.